 What could be called individual note strumming, Flying Pizzicato is based on striking the strings one note at a time and using lots of left-hand pull-offs and hammer-ons.

-I've been cultivating Flying Pizzicato techniques and repertoire for decades, and sharing with cellists internationally through one-on-one sessions and workshops.
+I've been cultivating Flying Pizz techniques and repertoire for decades, and sharing with cellists internationally through one-on-one sessions and workshops.